Waikiki Beach Walk (Self Guided), Honolulu

 It is important to not get Duke's Market confused with Duke's Lane Market & Eatery.
 While this is also a fun place to shop and dine, it is not the outdoor market that evokes a feeling of old Waikiki.

-The marketplace is open daily from 9 AM through 11 PM.
-It is an excellent place to stop for those who need break from spending a day on the beach or for anyone who wants to get away from the chain and department store offerings that now populate Waikiki.
+The marketplace is an excellent place to stop for those who need break from spending a day on the beach or for anyone who wants to get away from the chain and department store offerings that now populate Waikiki.

 3) Royal Hawaiian Hotel

-The hotel was wildly successful since its opening in 1927.
-Visitors included statesmen, movie stars, Princess Abigail Kawananakoa, and Olympic medalist Duke Kahanamoku.
+The Royal Hawaiian Hotel quickly became a sought-after destination since its inception in 1927.
+Its guest list boasted notable figures, including statesmen, Hollywood celebrities, Princess Abigail Kawananakoa, and Olympic medalist Duke Kahanamoku.

-The hotel was wildly successful since its opening in 1927.
-Visitors included statesmen, movie stars, Princess Abigail Kawananakoa, and Olympic medalist Duke Kahanamoku.
+The Royal Hawaiian Hotel quickly became a sought-after destination since its inception in 1927.
+Its guest list boasted notable figures, including statesmen, Hollywood celebrities, Princess Abigail Kawananakoa, and Olympic medalist Duke Kahanamoku.

 4) Duke Kahanamoku Statue

-Duke Paoa Kahinu Mokoe Hulikohola Kahanamoku (August 24, 1890 – January 22, 1968) was a Native Hawaiian competition swimmer who popularized the ancient Hawaiian sport of surfing.
-He was born towards the end of the Kingdom of Hawaii, just before its overthrow, living into statehood as a United States citizen.
-He was a five-time Olympic medalist in swimming.
-Duke was also a Scottish Rite Freemason, a Shriner, a law enforcement officer, an actor, a beach volleyball player and a businessman.
+Duke Paoa Kahinu Mokoe Hulikohola Kahanamoku (August 24, 1890 – January 22, 1968) was a Native Hawaiian athlete known for his contributions to the sports of swimming and surfing.
+He was born at the end of the Kingdom of Hawaii, witnessing its overthrow, and lived through Hawaii becoming a U.S. state.
+Kahanamoku achieved significant success in swimming, winning five Olympic medals.
+In addition to his athletic pursuits, he had a diverse range of interests and roles, including being a member of the Scottish Rite Freemasonry, a Shriner, a law enforcement officer, an actor, a beach volleyball player, and a businessman.

-Kahanamoku died of a heart attack on January 22, 1968, at the age of 77.
-For his burial at sea a long motorcade of mourners, accompanied by a 30-man police escort, moved across town to Waikiki Beach.
-Reverend Abraham Akaka, the pastor of Kawaiahao Church, performed the service, a group of beach boys sang Hawaiian songs, including "Aloha Oe", and his ashes were scattered into the ocean.
+Kahanamoku passed away from a heart attack on January 22, 1968, at the age of 77.
+His burial at sea was a significant event, with a lengthy motorcade of mourners and a 30-man police escort traveling to Waikiki Beach for the ceremony.
+Reverend Abraham Akaka, the pastor of Kawaiahao Church, conducted the service, and a group of beach boys sang Hawaiian songs, including "Aloha Oe," while his ashes were scattered into the ocean.

-The City of Honolulu commemorated this Waikiki Beach burial site in 1990 with a 9-foot cast bronze statue of Kahanamoku by Jan Gordon Fisher that shows Kahanamoku with outstretched arms in front of his surfboard, flanked by honorary Hawaiian spears and surrounded by a dedication plaque and historic information marker.
-The statue's orientation that placed Kahanamoku's back to the sea was initially criticized as being contrary to Hawaiian custom.
-Nonetheless the statue is highly popular and its outstretched arms are continuously adorned with fresh flowers.
+In 1990, the City of Honolulu honored Kahanamoku's memory by erecting a 9-foot bronze statue at the Waikiki Beach burial site.
+The statue, created by Jan Gordon Fisher, depicts Kahanamoku with outstretched arms, standing in front of his surfboard.
+It is surrounded by honorary Hawaiian spears and features a dedication plaque and an information marker.
+Initially, there was some criticism of the statue's orientation, with Kahanamoku's back to the sea, as it was seen as contrary to Hawaiian custom.
+However, the statue has become highly popular and is regularly adorned with fresh flowers.

-Kahanamoku died of a heart attack on January 22, 1968, at the age of 77.
-For his burial at sea a long motorcade of mourners, accompanied by a 30-man police escort, moved across town to Waikiki Beach.
-Reverend Abraham Akaka, the pastor of Kawaiahao Church, performed the service, a group of beach boys sang Hawaiian songs, including "Aloha Oe", and his ashes were scattered into the ocean.
+Kahanamoku passed away from a heart attack on January 22, 1968, at the age of 77.
+His burial at sea was a significant event, with a lengthy motorcade of mourners and a 30-man police escort traveling to Waikiki Beach for the ceremony.
+Reverend Abraham Akaka, the pastor of Kawaiahao Church, conducted the service, and a group of beach boys sang Hawaiian songs, including "Aloha Oe," while his ashes were scattered into the ocean.

-The City of Honolulu commemorated this Waikiki Beach burial site in 1990 with a 9-foot cast bronze statue of Kahanamoku by Jan Gordon Fisher that shows Kahanamoku with outstretched arms in front of his surfboard, flanked by honorary Hawaiian spears and surrounded by a dedication plaque and historic information marker.
-The statue's orientation that placed Kahanamoku's back to the sea was initially criticized as being contrary to Hawaiian custom.
-Nonetheless the statue is highly popular and its outstretched arms are continuously adorned with fresh flowers.
+In 1990, the City of Honolulu honored Kahanamoku's memory by erecting a 9-foot bronze statue at the Waikiki Beach burial site.
+The statue, created by Jan Gordon Fisher, depicts Kahanamoku with outstretched arms, standing in front of his surfboard.
+It is surrounded by honorary Hawaiian spears and features a dedication plaque and an information marker.
+Initially, there was some criticism of the statue's orientation, with Kahanamoku's back to the sea, as it was seen as contrary to Hawaiian custom.
+However, the statue has become highly popular and is regularly adorned with fresh flowers.

 5) Waikiki Beach Pier